eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 ^^^^^^^^^^^^

 The following constitutes a full example on how to configure *server* and *client* both programmatically and using XML.
-You may also have a look at the *eProsima Fast DDS* Github repository, which contains `an example <https://github.com/eProsima/Fast-DDS/tree/master/examples/cpp/discovery_server>`_ similar to the one discussed in this section, as well as multiple other examples for different use cases.
+You may also have a look at the *eProsima Fast DDS* Github repository, which contains :fastdds-tree:`an example <examples/cpp/discovery_server>` similar to the one discussed in this section, as well as multiple other examples for different use cases.

 Server side setup